 Dave: Just to touch her—Ann has told me so many times.

-Dave: She’s told me a million times: “Don’t move.
+Dave: She’s told me a million times: “Right there, don’t move.
 Just right there!
 Hold it right there.”
-That’s non-sexual—it’s just like, “There’s no agenda here”; but to cherish, and hold her, and love her.
+That’s non-sexual.
+It’s just like, “There’s no agenda here” but to cherish, and hold her, and love her.

-Dave: And then, for the guys, it’s help him—it’s that simple.
+Dave: And then, for the guys, it’s “help” him.
+It’s that simple.
 He needs a partner.
-I always say this—I’ve said it to my church a lot: “Men have LATS.”
-You say: “Lats?”
-Yes; of course, they do.”
-No!—they’re Lonely, Angry, Tired, and Stressed.
+I always say this.
+I’ve said it to my church a lot: “Men have LATS.”
+You’re like, “LATS?”
+Yes, of course, they do.”
+No!
+They’re Lonely, Angry, Tired, and Stressed.
 Be his partner.
 Help him carry the things he’s carrying.

-Dave: “TOUCH her,” / “TOUCH him,”—but you know now what TOUCH means?
-It doesn’t mean, literally, touch her—it means taaalk and open up; right?
-You could try to go out of here and do that—like—it will never work.
+Dave: “TOUCH her,” “TOUCH him.”
+You know now what TOUCH means; it doesn’t mean, literally, touch her—it means taaalk and open up; right?
+You could try to go out of here and do that—like it will never work.
 Do you know why?—because you and I don’t have the power to do any of this.
 We can do it for a moment, but we can’t sustain it.
 Why?—because we need the power of God to do it.

-Dave: At some point, you’re like: “Oh, my gosh!
-She’s not—or he’s not—giving me what I thought!”
+Dave: At some point, you’re like, “Oh, my gosh!
+She’s not”/”He’s not giving me what I thought!”
 And here’s what most people think: “I married the wrong person.
-I’ve got to find the right one, and then I’ll…” No; they’re looking in the wrong place.
+I’ve got to find the right one, and then I’ll…” No. They’re looking in the wrong place.

-So here’s the last thing I’ll do—I’ll give you a visual.
-Here’s how most of us live.
-It’s like, if you want to live out the Christian life / you want to go live this thing, Ann’s going to pretend like this is what happens.
-[Ann using a pitcher and water] When you come to Christ, He fills you up with the Holy Spirit.
-Got it?—right?
-So it’s beautiful / it’s pure—everything is awesome; right?
 But that isn’t how life works.
 You start, in your marriage—you get a little sin in your life.
 I went to the Guy Burger joint and stole these today—I’m going to take them back.
 I got a little Tabasco.
-You know, you got sin in your life / you’ve got anger in your life.
+You know, you got sin in your life; you’ve got anger in your life.
 By the way, Ann’s going to drink this in a minute!
 [Laughter] You’ve got—

 They even think that’s what Christian marriage is: “I thought it was this beautiful, pure thing; and now it’s not like that.”
-Okay; so how do we clean this up?
-If I said: “Okay; just go love your wife / respect your husband, it will work,”—it won’t work!
+So, how do we clean this up?
+If I said: “Okay, just go love your wife”/”…respect your husband, it will work,”—it won’t work!

-It’s really interesting—remember I said Ephesians 5?—Paul said, “Be imitators of Christ.”
-How do you do that?
-Be filled with the Spirit.
-Here’s literally what he said: “Don’t get drunk on wine, because that’s a waste of time; but be filled with the Holy Spirit.”
+It’s really interesting—remember I said Ephesians 5?
+Paul said, “Be imitators of Christ.”
+How do you do that?—be filled with the Spirit.
+Here’s, literally, what he said: “Don’t get drunk on wine, because that’s a waste of time; but be filled with the Holy Spirit.”
 Some of you know that.
 It’s really interesting—the comparison—“drunk on wine.”
 Why does he use that comparison?
 Because when you’re drunk on wine, what controls you?—the wine or the alcohol in the wine.
 He says: “Don’t do that.
-It’s a waste of time, but be filled—or drunk—with the Holy Spirit.”
+It’s a waste of time.
+Be filled—or drunk—with the Holy Spirit.”